ellysh/video-game-bots/ClickerBots/os-level-embedding-data.md

 ![API Monitor Application](api-monitor.png)

 `VkKeyScanW` is a function that explicitly receives the "a" character as a parameter.
 But it does not perform the key press simulation according to WinAPI documentation.
-Actually, `VkKeyScanW` and further `MapVirtualKeyW` function are used to prepare input parameters for the [`SendInput`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms646310%28v=vs.85%29.aspx) WinAPI function. `SendInput` performs actual work of the key press simulation.
+Actually, `VkKeyScanW` and further `MapVirtualKeyW` function are used to prepare input parameters for the [`SendInput`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms646310%28v=vs.85%29.aspx) WinAPI function, which finally performs key press simulation.

 Now we can try to implement the script, that presses "a" key in the Notepad window, through a direct interaction with WinAPI functions.
 The most important thing for the script is the way to simulate a key press.
 Thus, usage of high-level `WinGetHandle` and `WinActivate` AutoIt function will be kept.